Filters

 • Cool in the refrigerator prior to serving.

-Why not also let them get involved?!
-By helping building their own platter it means they are part of the decision-making around their own food which in turn creates more curiosity and investment.
+Also, why not let them get involved?!
+By helping building their own platter it means they are part of the decision-making which in turn creates more curiosity and investment surrounding the different foods.

-Although it is great to build a platter to reflect their own food interests it always good to try and introduce one or two "new" foods as well that they haven't yet tried or that they may have previously rejected.
-Before you know it they may happily eat that food as well!
+Although it is great to build a platter to reflect their own food interests, it is still recommended to try and introduce one or two "new" foods as well that they haven't yet tried or that they may have previously rejected.
+By doing this you may find that soon, they will happily eat that food as well!

 Since our trays come with lids, you can always prep your trays in advance, and refrigerate them for later on in the day.